Rangi42/polishedcrystal/README.md

    * Add craters to Mt.
 Moon from FRLG
    * Use Rock Tunnel cave tiles from FRLG (devamped by Mateo)
    * Add fountain and benches to Cerulean City from HGSS
-   * Add generator to Power Plant from FRLG
+   * Add generator to Power Plant from FRLG (devamped by Mateo)
    * Add fountain to Celadon City from HGSS
    * Add Celadon Hotel and the "Chief" house from RBY
    * The Ruins of Alph tile with their surrounding maps